Sony RX100 VI vs Panasonic TZ200 - Amateur Photographer

 If you’re looking for a camera that you can always have on your person, you’ll probably be heading in the direction of something small and light.
 But that doesn’t mean you’ll necessarily want to compromise heavily on image quality.

 Panasonic has held the crown of best travel compact camera for some time now, first with the TZ100, and then more recently with the introduction of the TZ200.
-Sony has long been a serious contender when it comes to best premium compact for its RX100 series, but with a short (3x) optical zoom length until now, it’s not really captured the imagination of the travelling photographer.
+Sony has long been a serious contender when it comes to best premium compact for its RX100 series, but with a short (3x) optical zoom ratio until now, it’s not really captured the imagination of the travelling photographer.

 The Cyber-shot RX100 VI sees an 8.3x optical zoom, bring it more closely in line with the travel compacts we’ve come to know and love.